This blog post has been updated for 2020 with the latest information for being successful in search engine optimization.

 To keep the site fresh, include a blog that is updated with a new post once or twice a week.
 Add new photos or post updated content about products.

 Using WordPress?
-Here’s some tips on the new “Gutenberg” editor.
+Here are some tips on the new “Gutenberg” editor.

 As we mentioned above, keywords are a vital part of every SEO campaign.
 You need them to identify your product or service.
 Utilize a keyword finder app to see what words are trending in connection to what you are promoting.